typesandtimes/tale/_drafts/decades.md

 	 %}

 Taking the cardinal invocation of decades to be far more common than the ordinal invocation, it seems to me that the Cardinals win the decade debate; the decades begin on the `00` years.
 And although this is the opposite of century counting, the distinction in the concept of the decade seems to further warrant the distinction in counting.

+An alternative view sees a decade not as a particular sequence of ten-year periods that start either on the `00` or `01` years, but as _any_ ten-year period.
+This latter view was [introduced into the public consciousness](https://sports.yahoo.com/leafs-rielly-on-the-arrival-of-2020-i-dont-think-its-even-the-end-of-a-decade-174009256.html) recently by Morgan Rielly, a player for the Toronto Maple Leafs hockey team:

+> I don’t think it’s even the end of a decade.
+Every new year is the end of a decade.
+> 2008 to 2018 [sic] is a decade.
+2009 to 2019 [sic] is a decade.
+Every f---ing one is the end of
+> a decade.
+So all these people saying the decade's come to an end --- that happens
+> every new year.
+>
+> So, it's the end of the century, it's the end of you-name-it.

+In terms of the ISO 8601 standard, that's the distinction between _decades_ (as introduced earlier) and _[time intervals](https://en.wikipedia.org/wiki/ISO_8601#Time_intervals) of duration ten years_.
+Rielly gives two examples of such time intervals: `2008/2017` and `2009/2018`, both valid time intervals of year precision according to ISO 8601, and also expressible as `2008/P10Y` and `P10Y/2019` respectively.
+Or they could be ten-year time intervals at minute granularity, e.g., `2009-12-31T14:30/P10Y` as the decade beginning at 2:30 pm on 31 December 2009 and ending at 2:30 pm on 31 December 2019.